Search Knowledge Base by Keyword

 1. Use the menu to change the sort order of the Data Columns drop down

-1. Sort by Order – Sorts data columns in the order they appear on an asset type (default)
+1. Sort by Order – Sorts data columns in the order they appear on event logs (default)

 2. Sort Alphabetically – Sorts data columns alphabetically